FemtoEmacs/Sumerian/README.md

 </table>

 ## Fifth Rectangle
 The fifth rectangle introduces the temple (E2 - 𒂍) that Ur-Nammu built.
-The expression 𒂍𒀀𒉌 (E2 ANI) means "his temple."
+The expression 𒂍𒀀𒉌 (E2 ANI) means *"his temple."*
+It is in the ***absolutive case*** and, therefore, receives the null symbol mark "{}," a technical way of saying it does not bear a mark.
+The noun chain 𒂍𒀀𒉌 (E2 ANI) undergoes the consequences of the task performed.
+Thus, it is often called patient, accusative or target.

 <table>
  <tr>